-Google Nest Hub Max vs new Nest Hub: Differences explained
+Google Nest Hub Max vs new Nest Hub: Which should you buy?

 - Nest Hub Max: 10-inch, 16:10, HD, touchscreen

-The Google Nest Hub Max has a 10-inch touchscreen display, putting it in the same category as the Amazon Echo Show.
+The Google Nest Hub Max has a 10-inch touchscreen display.

-The Google Nest Hub and second generation Nest Hub meanwhile, have a smaller 7-inch touchscreen LCD display, falling into a similar category to the smaller Echo Show 8.
+The Google Nest Hub meanwhile has a smaller 7-inch touchscreen LCD display, falling into a similar category as the Echo Show 8.

 Size